bibanon/bibanon/A-Tsundere-Christmas-Carol.md

-**A Tsundere Christmas Carol** is a heartwarming story posted every Christmas Eve to 4chan's /a/ since 2011.
+**A Tsundere Christmas Carol** is a heartwarming story posted every Christmas Day to 4chan's /a/ since 2011.
 The author is unknown.

 ## Original Story